 5.5 Requesting a reasonable adjustment for the registration assessment

 If you have a specific need which you feel could disadvantage you when sitting the registration assessment, you can request a ‘reasonable adjustment’ to the assessment conditions.
 The specific need can be a temporary or permanent one.

-When you complete the form to request an adjustment, you must tell us:
+When you request an adjustment, you must tell us:

 - the nature of your specific need

 - how this specific need would affect your ability to sit the assessment